-These fun bugs made from recycled pencils and paperclips will definitely get a reaction!
+These yukky bugs made from pencils will definitely get a reaction!

 That’s right, there’s nothing better than a wasp in the jam, or a fly in the butter to provoke a response.
 Don’t believe me?
-Time to meet the bug family…
+Let me introduce you to the bug family…

 No.1 Emperor moth caterpillar